 The world NO. 1 tennis player, Novak Djokovic, uses floatation therapy to stay on top of his game.

-Water Temple Floatation Centre in High Street Armadale Melbourne are excited and proud to have been a part of the support team that helped Novak achieve even more greatness by securing an eighth Australian Open title and also take his ranking up to NO. 1 … he truly is the King of Melbourne tennis!
+Water Temple Floatation Centre in High Street Armadale Melbourne are excited and proud to have been a part of the support team that helped Novak achieve even more greatness by securing an eighth and tenth Australian Open title and also taking his ranking up to NO. 1 … he truly is the King of Melbourne tennis!

 Australians are sports fanatics at the best of times and January marks the beginning of the Tennis season.
 I recently learnt from Novak, that Tennis is one of the most demanding sports as it has the longest playing season, from January to November.